training.shoppinpal.com

 Setup box on Azure

-1. Login to Azure and create a machine
+1. Login to Azure and

 1. You can use a personal account to do this, or